django-crispy-forms/django-crispy-forms/docs/form_helper.rst

 There are currently some helper attributes that only have functionality for a specific template pack.
 This doesn't necessarily mean that they won't be supported for other template packs in the future.

 **help_text_inline = False**
     Sets whether help texts should be rendered inline or block.
-If set to ``True`` help texts will be rendered ``help-inline`` class, otherwise using ``help-block``.
+If set to ``True`` help texts will be rendered using ``help-inline`` class, otherwise using ``help-block``.
 By default text messages are rendered in block mode.

 **error_text_inline = True**
     Sets whether to render error messages inline or block.
 If set to ``True`` errors will be rendered using ``help-inline`` class, otherwise using ``help-block``.
 By default error messages are rendered in inline mode.